ssitvit/Code-Canvas/projects/drum_kit/drum_kit.md

 ## Usage

+The Drum Kit is easy to use:

-To use the drum kit, simply click on any of the drum buttons on the webpage or press the corresponding keys on your keyboard.
-The drum sounds will play in response.
+Click: Simply click on any of the drum buttons on the webpage to play the corresponding drum sound.

+Keyboard: Alternatively, you can use your keyboard and press the keys associated with each drum sound to play them.

 The drum kit includes the following sounds: